 - using pillows to support the bump and ease pressure from the spine

-- eating a varied and healthful diet
+- eating a varied and nutritious diet

 - continuing to exercise moderately, as long as it is safe to do so